 4. Insurance premiums may jump.
 Many insurers, especially auto and homeowners, factor in your credit score when determining rates.
 The worse your score, the higher the premiums.
 If you have a good history with your insurer, you may feel less impact than those with little or bad histories.

 5. Bankruptcy is considered a public record.
 So people may find out that you filed bankruptcy.
 Also, some newspapers publish bankruptcy filings.
 This can damage your personal or business reputation in your community.
+This is when you may need to have a look into a bankruptcy attorney in LA or maybe someone closer to home?
+What about a bankruptcy attorney san diego?

 6. Discharging medical debts may make it more difficult to receive future medical care.
 In Minnesota, any medical provider is required to provide services in an emergency.
 That may also be the law in the state where you live.
 However, if a medical visit is not an emergency, service may be refused, or you may need to pay co-pays up front.